 Hot Isostatic Pressing Product Fabrication (HIP PF)

-This method of manufacture combines the HIP process with design and production expertise to create a component from metal powder.
+This method combines the HIP process with design and production expertise to create a component from metal powder.
 The flexibility of the HIP PF process means that combinations of materials can be used to give desired properties, enabling metallic compositions that are difficult or impossible to forge or cast.

-Speciality Stainless Steel Processes (S3P)
+Specialty Stainless Steel Processes (S3P)

 Steel is often chosen for its inherent corrosion resistance, but often requires hardening.
 Standard heat treatments will harden the steel, but can negatively impact the corrosion resistance.
 S3P technology uniquely hardens stainless steel, nickel-based alloys and cobalt-chromium alloys improving mechanical and wear properties without adversely affecting corrosion resistance.